 Does the discontinuation of EA enrollments affect existing EA customers?

 Yes.
 The EA program change does not affect the availability of the Acrobat product family through EA.
-Existing EA customers will be expected to submit their annual deployment report and true-up for any over-deployment of their licenses, and pay for M&S for all covered licenses for the upcoming year.
+Existing EA customers must submit their annual deployment report and true-up for any over-deployment of their licenses, and pay for maintenance and support for all covered licenses for the upcoming year.

 I'm an existing EA customer.
 Where can I find pertinent EA documents?

-Please follow the links for the EA Program Guide (PDF), Government Terms & Conditions (PDF), and Commercial Terms & Conditions (PDF).
-Please contact your Adobe authorized reseller if you have any additional questions.
+EA Program Guide (PDF), Government Terms & Conditions (PDF), and Commercial Terms & Conditions (PDF) contain current EA program information.
+Contact your Adobe authorized reseller if you have any additional questions.

-To learn more about EA M&S, please visit our Enterprise Maintenance & Support page.
+To learn more about EA maintenance and support, visit Enterprise Maintenance & Support on adobe.com.